hotta/ansible-alma9/roles/gitlab/README.md

 # the first login

 1. Using your browser, Visit GITLAB_FQDN.
-2. Login as root using the password above.
+2. Login as root using the password you specified above.

+# Login using glab command